nyc-dragonflies-2015/NYCapable/README.md

 ###API Reference
--We used the [MTA Developer Resources](http://datamine.mta.info/) to get static and real-time information on routes and service status.
+- We used the [MTA Developer Resources](http://datamine.mta.info/) to get static and real-time information on routes and service status.
 We developed our own database to pinpoint the precise location of ADA-compliant entrances and elevators.

 - We used the [Google Maps Places API](https://developers.google.com/places/) and the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/) for geolocation, directions, and map creation.